Workshop instructors

 Jimmy Clewes

-His charming British style, his creative mind and his magnetic personality make him very popular in the woodturning community.
-Clewes is a member of Professional Woodturners in the UK and of the American Association of Woodturners.
-Originating from England, he runs a woodturning school in Las Vegas, USA.
-He has some 26 years of experience as a professional woodturner and freelance lecturer oll over the world, including Europe, USA, Canada, Australia and New Zealand.
-He has written many specialist articles published in the Woodturner Magazine and he is the editor of a DVD series.
+His charming British style, creative mind and engaging personality make him a firm favourite in woodturning circles.
+He is a member of the Professional Woodturners in England and the American Association of Woodturners.
+The Englishman lives in Las Vegas where he runs a woodturning school.
+For over 23 years he has worked as a woodturner and freelance teacher worldwide, including in Europe, the USA, Canada, Australia and New Zealand.

 Workshops with Jimmy Clewes